365tuwe/netctl-auto-gnome/README.md

 # netctl-auto-gnome #
-This is a Gnome 3 shell extension for [netctl-auto](https://wiki.archlinux.org/index.php/Netctl), the network profile manager for Arch Linux.
+This is a Gnome 3 shell extension for [netctl](https://wiki.archlinux.org/index.php/Netctl), the network profile manager for Arch Linux.

 This extension was originally the work of Tjaart van der Walt (tjaartvdwalt, netctl-gnome-shell-extension).
-He has transferred this work to me in order to bring it up to current Gnome shell standards and provide netctl-auto support; I thank him for his past pains.
+He has transferred this work to Nigel Michki (nigeil, netctl-auto-gnome) in order to bring it up to current Gnome shell standards and provide netctl-auto support; I thank him for his past pains.

+I created this fork in order to learn how to find my way around my current Arch Linux setup and to learn how to write gnome shell extensions.

 ## Features ##
 * Lists all possible wireless network profiles